hshk2003/delhi-hc-scraper/readme.md

 **Why Flask instead of FastAPI?**: Easier setup for this scale, improved template engine support, and easier session handling.

-**Why Manual CAPTCHA Option?**: Offers backup when automated services don't work, shows comprehension of user experience implications.

 **Why Centralized Selectors?**: Demonstrates thought on maintainability and the nature of web scraping production systems.

-## Future Enhancements

-If it were a production system, I would add:
-- Storage of scraped case data in a database
-- Bulk case processing with queue handling
-- Rate limiting to be courteous to the court website
-- Caching layer to reduce redundant requests
-- API endpoints for accessing programs
-- Docker containerization for deployment
-- Monitoring and alerting for website changes

 ## Code Quality

-- **Type Hints**: Employed across for improved code documentation
 - **Error Handling**: Exhaustive exception handling
 - **Logging**: Ordered logging to facilitate debugging and monitoring
 - **Configuration**: Environment-driven settings management